FAQ Contents:

 To

-create a hyphen-et, type U+06d4 and press Alt X. A short hyphen
+create a hyphen-et (short hyphen), type U+06d4 and press Alt X. A short hyphen

 will appear.

-are using MS Windows XP or later, the Unicode (U+...) numbers are
+Note: In MS Windows the Unicode (U+...) numbers are

 from the Internet.